Abram Nicholas Pritzker: Personal life

 Pritzker had three sons: Jay Pritzker, Robert Pritzker, and Donald Pritzker.
 His sons continued to grow the family business, eventually buying the Hyatt House hotel in Los Angeles in 1957 and forming the cornerstone of their hotel chain.

 His son Robert created a conglomerate of a multitude of manufacturing companies that grew into the multibillion-dollar Marmon Group.
-Marmon was diversified to include manufacturing concerns ranging from lumber to railroad boxcars, and travel industry staples.
+Marmon was diversified to include manufacturing concerns ranging from lumber to railroad boxcars and travel industry staples.
 It composed half of the family's wealth.
 On December 25, 2007, it was announced that Warren Buffett, through Berkshire Hathaway, would purchase 60% of the Marmon Group from the Pritzkers for $4.5 billion.

-The Pritzkers also own a large stake in Royal Caribbean.
-TransUnion was a subsidiary of The Marmon Group until January 2005, but is now an independent, privately held company.
+The Pritzkers also own a large stake in Royal Caribbean, a cruise line operator.
+TransUnion, a consumer credit reporting agency, was a subsidiary of The Marmon Group until January 2005, when it became an independent, privately held company.

 One of his granddaughters is actress Liesel Pritzker.
 Another is former United States Secretary of Commerce Penny Pritzker.
 One of his grandsons is Daniel Pritzker, the founder of the Chicago band Sonia Dada.
-Another grandson, J.B.
-Pritzker was elected Democratic Governor of Illinois in November 2018 replacing Republican Bruce Rauner.
+Another grandson, J. B. Pritzker was elected Democratic Governor of Illinois in November 2018 replacing Republican Bruce Rauner.